proofzero/rollupid/www/content/en/blog/01-hello-world/index.md

 When backing IPFS with Filecoin, all content is available through a decentralized network encoded as immutable **content addresses**.
 These addresses can pack anything from JSON documents to SQLite databases, WASM, and more -- you pick!
 You are also breaking problems down to a size that a client can handle at the edge where you can now **"bring your own opinions."**

-With that said, you can already take advantage of an existing **ecosystem** of open-source, client-side libraries, frameworks and tools which can continue to grow and flourish independently of any service.
+With that said, you can already take advantage of an existing **ecosystem** of **open-source**, client-side libraries, frameworks and tools which can continue to grow and flourish independently of any service.
 Take the work being done by [Ink and Switch](https://www.inkandswitch.com/), for example, which is solving for distributed conflict resolution data types (CRDTs).

 These same content addresses can also pack and fully encrypt signatures, schemas, versions, and more, collapsing APIs into a fully decentralized protocol simplifying the traditional three-tier application architecture.
 This isn't to be underestimated.
 It pushes almost the entire application to the client, meaning developers can create **novel applications** and their own user experiences on a uniform, distributed API surface permissioned by the end-user.